DemisR/workshop-docker/00-Docker-intro.md

 ## VM

-A Virtual Machine is a system which acts exactly like a computer.
+A Virtual Machine is a system that acts exactly like a computer.

 In simple terms, it makes it possible to run what appears to be on many separate computers on hardware, that is one computer.